It is now possible to take the GED exam at home and receive your high school equivalency diploma without attending a school or going to a test center.

 - Your testing room

 Online Proctored GED testing was introduced in May 2020.
 It is available in practically all states and U.S. territories that use the GED exam for high school equivalency testing.
-The online GED exam is NOT offered in South Carolina and New York.
+The online GED exam is NOT offered in New York.

 Prior to May 2020, GED test-takers had to show up in person at one of the state-recognized GED test centers.

-The entire online GED testing process is monitored by a real person, a live proctor, that makes sure the process occurs in line with the strict regulations and rules.
+The entire online GED testing process is monitored by a real person, a live proctor, who makes sure the process occurs in line with the strict regulations and rules.

 Online GED testing is administered through AI (artificial intelligence) software that will guarantee optimal testing security.